-On 21 December 2017, subordinated debt issued by AMP Bank Limited (AMP Subordinated Notes) is eligible to be called meaning it may be repaid earlier than its scheduled maturity date.
+On 21 December 2017, subordinated debt issued by AMP Bank Limited (AMP Subordinated Notes) are eligible to be called meaning it may be repaid earlier than its scheduled maturity date.
 If not called, the subordinated debt is scheduled to mature on 20 December 2022.
-As this subordinated debt may be repaid at the call date, which we anticipate, we are seeking approval to return this capital.
+As this subordinated debt may be paid back at the call date, which we anticipate, we are seeking approval to return this capital.
 If this subordinated debt is not called by the issuer, it will be repaid at redemption on maturity or sale.
-Total consideration paid for the AMP Subordinated Notes was \$4,500,000.
-On 22 February 2018, a senior bond issued by Morgan Stanley (MS Bond) is also scheduled to mature.
-Total consideration for the MS Bond was \$10,354,499.
+Total consideration paid for the AMP Subordinated Notes was \$7,500,000.
+The Company also has residual capital available to distribute of \$1,924,598 with the Final Capital Return representing up to a maximum total of \$9,424,598.

-Consistent with disclosures in the Information Memorandum and Prospectus, it is proposed that up to a maximum of \$14,854,499, being the consideration paid to acquire the AMP Subordinated Notes and MS Bond, will be paid from the proceeds to Shareholders by way of a return of capital together with any shortfall in payment of the Eighth Capital Return.
+Consistent with disclosures in the Information Memorandum and Prospectus, it is proposed that up to a maximum of \$9,424,598, being the consideration paid to acquire the AMP Subordinated Notes and other capital available to distribute will be paid from existing cash and the proceeds at call to Shareholders by way of a return of capital together with any shortfall in the Eighth Capital Return.